You searched for: “bail

 Word Entries containing the term: “bail

-A written guarantee, often accompanied by money or other securities, that the person charged with an offense will remain within the court's jurisdiction to face trial at sometime in the future.
+A written guarantee, often accompanied by money or other securities, that the person charged with an offense will remain within the court's jurisdiction to face trial at sometime in the future: A bail bond is an obligation provided by a prisoner and his guarantor to insure the prisoner to appear at court for trial at the specified time.

 This entry is located in the following unit: Criminal Court Words or Judicial Terms + (page 4)